intershop/intershop-pwa/docs/guides/migrations.md

 Formly has been upgraded from version 5 to 6.
 Find more information in the [Formly Upgrade Guide](https://github.com/ngx-formly/ngx-formly/blob/main/UPGRADE-6.0.md).
-We still use deprecated form properties like 'templateOptions' and 'expressionProperties' for compatibility reasons but we are going to replace them in the next major release.
+We still use deprecated form properties like `templateOptions` and `expressionProperties` for compatibility reasons but we are going to replace them in the next major release.

 The two small black triangle images `active_catalog.png` (header: when hovering a catalog) and `budget-bar-indicator.png` (my account: budget bar) are removed and replaced by CSS styling.
 The image for an empty basket `empty-cart.png` is removed and replaced with CSS styling.